 Beneficiaries on federal retirement benefits will have their Medicare Part B premiums deducted from their Social Security checks.
 The Part D premiums can also be deducted from the benefit checks, depending on the insurer’s preferences.

 Beneficiaries who are not on federal retirement benefits will be served a monthly Medicare Premium Bill for the parts of Medicare they are subscribed to.
-The bills are payable through the online service of your banks.
+The bills are payable through the online service of your bank.
 Alternatively, you can mail back a check or money order payment, as well as use debit and credit cards.

 Medicare Easy Pay is a dedicated payment method for Medicare Premium Bills.
 It is designed to remove the payments automatically from a bank account linked by the beneficiary.
-The copays and deductibles go to the health care providers directly.
+The copays and deductibles go to the healthcare providers directly.

 Are Medicare Premiums taxed?